corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/serialization.md

 ```

  {{< note >}}
- If you receive a deserialisation error when running your Cordapp, we recommend to change java.util.Map to java.util.LinkedHashMap to resolve the error.
+ If you receive a deserialization error when running your CorDapp, we recommend changing `java.util.Map` to `java.util.LinkedHashMap` to resolve the error.
  {{< /note >}}